schacon/gitbook/text/52_The_Packfile/0_The_Packfile.markdown

 	  [sig, ver, entries]
 	end

-After that, you get a series of packed objects, in order of thier SHAs which each consist of an object header and object contents.
+After that, you get a series of packed objects, in order of their SHAs which each consist of an object header and object contents.
 At the end of the packfile is a 20-byte SHA1 sum of all the shas (in sorted order) in that packfile.